SpenceIsCool/PLEdu_IS_Fa23/minutes.md

 # T: September 5, 2023
-- Experience Report: Standards-Based Grading at Scale in Algorithms
+- READING: Experience Report: Standards-Based Grading at Scale in Algorithms
     - BA has Algo required in Fa19, but that means they wouldn't take it that semester... (personal thought)
     - grades should communicate to students their current command of the content and progress with respect to well-defined stan- dards [25]
     - standards require at least one timed event for each standard